Foundation model: Systems

 The size of foundation models also brings about issues with the computer systems they run on.
 The average foundation model is too large to be run within a single accelerator's memory and the initial training process requires an expensive amount of resources.
 Such issues are predicted to further exacerbate in future as foundation models grow to new heights.
 Due to this constraint, researchers have begun looking into compressing model size through tight model inference.

 GPUs are the most common choice of compute hardware for machine learning, due to high memory storage and strong power.
-Typical foundation model training requires many GPUs, all connected in parallel with fast interconnects.
+Typical foundation model training requires many GPUs in a distributed computing setup, connected in parallel with fast interconnects.
 Acquiring a sufficient amount of GPUs of requisite compute efficiency is a challenge for many foundation model developers, one that has led to an increasing dilemma in the field.
 Larger models require greater compute power, but often at the cost of improved compute efficiency.
 Since training remains time-consuming and expensive, the tradeoff between compute power and compute efficiency has led only a few select companies to afford the production costs for large, state of the art foundation models.
 Some techniques like compression and distillation can make inference more affordable, but they fail to completely shore up this weakness.